haagahelia/mobilecourse/docs/ExpoSDK/contacts.md

   // Access contacts
 }
 ```
 The `getContactsAsync(query)` method is used to get contacts from your device and it is asynchronous.
-The `query` is an optoinal object that can contain properties to filter and sort the contacts.
+The `query` is an optional object that can contain properties to filter and sort the contacts.
 The `getContactsAsync` method returns a promise that resolves to a `ContactResponse` object.
 The object contains `data` property that is an array of contacts that match a given query.

 ```js
 const getContacts = async () => {